Onyjenny/LITA_CAPSTONE_PROJECT/README.md

 ### Data Source

-The primary source of data used here is  which is provided by LITA during the excel class.
+The primary source of data used here is Lita Capstone Dataset.xlsx which was provided by the INCUBATOR HUB as a project work for every student.

 ### Methodology
 This project employeed a structured approach involving various data analysis tools and techniques: